Adrenal Medulla - Function & Diseases

 • It gives us the strength to pay attention and be focused.

-Functions Of The Adrenal Medulla
+Functions of the Adrenal Medulla

 The major functions of the adrenal medulla are

-Fight Or Flight Response:
+Fight or Flight Response

 It makes hormones like epinephrine and norepinephrine following the receipt of the 'stress' signal from the sympathetic nervous system.
 With its stimulation, it readies the body for immediate action with a racing heartbeat, blood supply to the muscles, and loads of energy.

-Hormone Conversion:
+Hormone Conversion

-Medulla is concerned with the conversion of the amino acid tyrosine to epinephrine and norepinephrine.
+The medulla is concerned with the conversion of the amino acid tyrosine to epinephrine and norepinephrine.
 This function is vital in keeping up the 'preparedness' of the body to meet stress.

-Disorders Of Adrenal Medulla
+Disorders of the Adrenal Medulla

 The disorders of Adrenal Medulla include:

 This is the most common disorder directly related to the adrenal medulla.
-The literal meaning is a tumour of chromaffin cells causing excess production of epinephrine and nonepinephrine.
+The literal meaning is a tumour of chromaffin cells causing excess production of epinephrine and norepinephrine.
 Common symptoms include high blood pressure, tachycardia and sweating.

-Diagnosis And Treatment Of Disorders Of Adrenal Medulla
+Diagnosis and Treatment of Disorders of Adrenal Medulla

 Pheochromocytoma and such related disorders are diagnosed based on the measurements of hormone levels from blood and urine, imaging studies like CT scans or MRIs, and biopsy if necessary.